Sucker Punch (PG-13)

 The DVD includes four animated shorts which are supposed to be "prequels" to the movie, so I watched those first.
 I thought they were kinda "meh," and didn't seem like they'd really do anything to enchance my understanding or appreciation of the movie, though they did kind of whet my appetite for the movie, I guess.

-Suddenly, instead of the young woman in the chair, it's one of the other patients, who is called "Sweet Pea," but she herself orders the procedure stopped.
+Suddenly, instead of the young woman in the chair, it's one of the other patients, who is called "Sweet Pea" (Abbie Cornish), but she herself orders the procedure stopped.
 It appears that... it's not so much an asylum as some kind of secret brothel.
-The psychiatrist, Vera Gorski, is like a dance instructor here, and all the patients are supposed to dance for wealthy clients, who may select them as prostitutes, I guess.
+The psychiatrist, Vera Gorski (Carla Gugino), is like a dance instructor here, and all the patients are supposed to dance for wealthy clients, who may select them as prostitutes, I guess.
 We don't really see that, though.
-Anyway, the guy who's taken money from the young woman's stepfather is called Blue, and he runs the place.
+Anyway, the guy who's taken money from the young woman's stepfather is called Blue (Oscar Isaac), and he runs the place.
 And um, he calls the new girl "Babydoll."
-Sweet Pea is supposed to give her a tour of the facilities, but she passes on the task to her sister, Rocket.
+Sweet Pea is supposed to give her a tour of the facilities, but she passes on the task to her sister, Rocket (Jena Malone).
 The two of them soon become friends, though Sweet Pea doesn't seem to like Babydoll.

 Anyway... we never actually get to see any dancing, because whenever Babydoll dances, we see instead these fantasies she has.
 However, it's clear that everyone else sees her dance, and it's mesmerizing.
 Like, so totally amazing that while they're watching her dance, the other girls are able to do things and go totally unnoticed.
-Aside from Sweet Pea and Rocket, the other girls include Blondie and Amber.
-(Of cours all five girls are hot- as is Dr. Gorski- and that's kind of the main reason to watch the movie, in a fetishistic kinda way.)
+Aside from Sweet Pea and Rocket, the other girls include Blondie (Vanessa Hudgens) and Amber (Jamie Chung).
 Um, so in the first fantasy, Babydoll meets some guy who gives her a sword and a gun, and tells her to escape her prison she'll need to find a map, fire, a knife, and a key, and a fifth thing, which is a mystery.
 She also fights some giant demon samurai.
 Later, Babydoll enlists the help of the other girls in obtaining these objects.
 And each time, they are able to do so because she distracts everyone with her dancing.
 Meanwhile, we see fantasies of different combat scenarios, which are all rather fantastic.
 And the objectives of each scenario represent the objective that's being worked toward in reality.
 And the other four girls all appear in Babydoll's fantasies; they all have guns and stuff, and Amber may pilot a mecha or a fighter plane.

 What else can I say?
 The music was cool.
-As for the complaints of critics, I don't know that I agree.
+As for the complaints of critics, I don't know that I agree with all of them.
 Is it misogynistic?
-Sure; but while the costumes might be more blatantly so than in most movies, how many movies are there really, that don't intentionally make the stars look sexy?
+Absolutely; but while the costumes might be more blatantly so than in most movies, how many movies are there really, that don't intentionally make the stars look sexy?
+(Still, I guess this is more fetishistic than most movies.)
 Is the plot false feminist empowerment?
 I didn't see anything that remotely resembled feminist empowerment, so I couldn't call it false.
 Are the fantasy sequences too much like video games?
-I guess I can see that, but then I don't actually play a lot of video games.
-I could just as easily look at them as parodies of certain cinematic genres, such as fantasy epics, World War II movies, anime or wuxia movies, etc. I think there were really only a couple things that made me not like the movie.
+I guess I can see that (not that there's anything wrong with that).
+But I could just as easily look at them as parodies of certain cinematic genres, such as fantasy epics, World War II movies, anime or wuxia movies, etc. I think there were really only a couple things that made me not like the movie.
 One is the lack of character development.
 We never really get to know Amber or Blondie at all.
 There is some stuff about Sweet Pea and Rocket that is vaguely interesting or potentially moving, I guess, but it's not all that well done.
 And Babydoll herself... is pretty bland, as a character.
 The other thing that bothered me about the movie is... it should be a totally bizarre mindscrew, and it's just not.
 It tries, and it fails.
 The whole movie is just redonkulous and predictable, in spite of not making any sense.
 I did kinda like the end, once we finally get back to reality.
 But not much.
 Do I feel like I wasted my time watching the movie?
 Nah, I guess it was okay.
 But I have zero interest in ever seeing it again.